 A civil rights attorney by training, Cameron joins Berkeley Law following fellowships with the Southern Poverty Law Center in New Orleans and the Texas Civil Rights Project in Houston.
 In each fellowship, Cameron developed litigation and legislative advocacy to increase access to indigent defense, to challenge the practice of sentencing children to life without parole, and to eliminate the use of solitary confinement, among other projects.
 Cameron’s previous experiences also include litigation in California, working with Public Counsel and the ACLU of Southern California to support transgender prisoners and students asserting their civil rights.

 Cameron’s research interests are at the intersections of critical race theory, queer theory, and legal ethnography.
 They hope to develop innovative approaches to legal theory and practice that are informed by the legacies of resistance led by Black, Indigenous, queer, disabled, and other marginalized communities.
 In their free time, Cameron supports mutual aid organizing and consults with marginalized communities to expand access to the legal academy and professional careers.

-Cameron J. Clark is not teaching any Law courses in Fall 2022.
+Cameron Clark is teaching the following courses in Fall 2023: